 - Intentional bodily hard to cause the death of another person.

-When the criminal intents to kill or bodily harm to a person, but unfortunately someone else dies or gets harmed severely.
+When the criminal intends to kill or bodily harm a person, but unfortunately someone else dies or gets harmed severely.

 There are two kinds of murder